graphql/graphql-spec/spec/Section 2 -- Language.md

 #### Object Type Extension

-ObjectTypeExtension : type Name ImplementsInterfaces?
+ObjectTypeExtension : extend type Name ImplementsInterfaces?
 Directives[Const]?
 FieldDefinitions?

 The named Object type must already exist and be an Object type.
 Any fields, interfaces, or directives provided by the extension must not already exist on